ADF Logo

 The Supreme Court reaffirmed this principle in Groff v.
 DeJoy (2023), a similar case to John’s in which Mr. Groff, a postal worker, sued the U.S. Postal Service for failing to accommodate his religious practice.
 In Groff, the High Court unanimously held that Title VII requires employers who deny an accommodation to demonstrate that granting the accommodation would result in undue hardship and substantially increased costs.
 The Court also affirmed that employers may not deny an accommodation based on complaints about or animosity to a particular religion, religion in general, a religious practice, a religious accommodation, or the notion of accommodating religious practice.
 As the Supreme Court explained, that would put Title VII at war with itself.

 That is what makes the school’s actions so shocking.
 It denied John’s accommodation and then forced him to resign when there was a perfectly reasonable solution that had already been working.
-Though John’s legal journey has had many twists and turns, he continues to fight alongside ADF for his religious freedom and the right of all teachers to speak according to their beliefs.
+Though John’s legal journey has had many twists and turns, he fought alongside ADF for his religious freedom and the right of all teachers to speak according to their beliefs.

 John filed his second appeal with the 7th Circuit in July 2024, asking the court once again to reverse the lower court decision and reinstate the case.
-Thankfully, in August 2025, the appeals court ruled that the school district must face a jury for the way it treated John.
+Thankfully, in August 2025, the appeals court did just that, ruling that the school district had to face a jury regarding how the district treated John.

-ADF is supporting John at no cost to him.
-Thanks to your generous support, he is able to stand for the truth, his rights, and the rights of all Americans without the crushing weight of legal fees.
+ADF supported John at no cost to him.
+Thanks to your generous support, he was able to stand for the truth, his rights, and the rights of all Americans without the crushing weight of legal fees.

-Your gift today helps us defend John and other teachers’ right to speak according to their beliefs.
-Will you give today and take a stand for truth with John?
+Your gift today helps us defend teachers’ right to speak according to their beliefs.
+Will you give today and take a stand for truth?